kaylettj/chatbot1/README.md

 10% Government tax

 Others:
-Order can be made via phone/chatbot (or coming to place) Deposit is 80% of the total price
+Reservation can be made via phone/chatbot (or coming to place) Deposit is 80% of the total price
+Customers can borrow book (only 1-5 books) for 7 days only.
 Do not accept any form of cash
 Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.

 Other products:
-Fries: 7RM
-Nuggets: 7RM
-Sausages: 10RM
+Plastic plates (2RM per 12 plates)
+Plastic utensils (spoon & fork) 1RM per tool
+Plastic knife to cut cake (2.5RM)
+Bookmark (5RM)
+Sticker Note (3RM)